jsonCummings/item-table/README.md

 # item-table
 quick component to show a table with items

-# Getting Started with Create React App
+# Getting Started with item-table

+this package has been published to npm as `item-table-jsoncummings`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).